ffquintella/docker-jira/README.md

 Next ports are exposed

-* `8085/tcp` - Bamboo default web interface
+* `8080/tcp` - default port
-* `54663/tcp` - Bamboo broker

 ### Entrypoint

 We use puppet as the default entry point to manage the environment

-*Bamboo is launched in background.
-Which means that is possible to restart bamboo without restarting the container.*
+*Jira is launched in background.
+Which means that is possible to restart jira without restarting the container.*

 ### Hostname